nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ![](images/OnboardingInstruction.jpg)

 #### Basic features covered
-The onboarding guide will teach to do the folowing:
+The onboarding guide will teach to do the following:
 - Add person
 - List person